 Transition to Treatment

 The best outcomes happen when people move directly from detox into a structured treatment program.
 This might be inpatient rehabilitation (28-90 days), intensive outpatient programs (IOP), or regular outpatient counseling.
-The right level of care depends on the severity of your addiction, your support system, and your personal circumstances.
+The right level of care depends on the severity of your condition, your support system, and your personal circumstances.

 Medication-Assisted Treatment